Acute Pain

 What is Acute Pain?

-Acute Pain is generally a self-limiting type of pain that can be caused by a sprain/strain type of injuries.
+It is generally a self-limiting type of pain that can be caused by a sprain/strain type of injuries.
 It usually comes on suddenly and caused by something specific.
-How long acute pain lasts can vary by injury type, but normally acute pain lasts between 2-3 weeks to 3 months.
+How long it lasts can vary by injury type, but normally this pain lasts between 2-3 weeks to 3 months.

 Causes of Acute Pain